 Contrary to popular belief you don’t need to supplement with calcium to have strong bones and prevent osteoporosis.
 You can get all of your daily calcium needs through food.
 There are many foods high in calcium if you eat a nutrient dense whole food diet.

 In the last article, we discussed that calcium supplementation does not increase bone density and does not decrease the risk of fractures.
 In fact, calcium supplementation may even increase the risk of hip fractures.
-Taking calcium supplements can also increase the risk of heart disease, stroke, kidney stones, prostate cancer, and potentially shoulder pain (calcific tendonitis).
+Taking calcium supplements can also increase the risk of heart disease, stroke, kidney stones, and potentially shoulder pain (calcific tendonitis).

 So can we get enough calcium from our diets alone?
 The answer is yes, if you eat a nutrient dense whole food diet.
 In saying this, you may need to supplement with vitamin D, vitamin K2, and magnesium.
 There are other factors that affect calcium levels as well.
 More on this in another article.

 Recommended daily intake of calcium and absorbing calcium

 The recommended daily intake for calcium is 1,000 mg to 2,000 mg/day.
 However, your daily levels could be bumped down to about 800 mg/day if your vitamin D and vitamin K2 levels are good.
 Vitamin K2 and vitamin D are required so you can absorb calcium from foods and for controlling calcium levels.

 A diet like the Paleo diet that is low in anti-nutrients will also help with calcium absorption.
 Anti-nutrients, such as phytates, are present in many foods (nuts, seeds, dark leafy greens, and legumes).
 Phytates decrease the absorption of minerals like calcium and magnesium.